paul-gomes/ProjectEuler_Python/README.md

 # ProjectEluer Problems Solution - Python

 This repository contains different Prject Euler probelms.
-All the probelms has been solved utilizing Python.
+All the probelms has been solved in Python language.

 ## Problem source link
 All the problem are from Project Euler (https://projecteuler.net).